 But I cannot walk around writing these sins on my forehead and making sure everyone understands this is who I am.
 I can’t constantly identify by creating a public spotlight for each of those issues and hanging out with others of similar pigeon-holes, just because I feel they “get me” more than other Christians.
 I must abase my flesh and die to self.
 Because my propensity to sin is not who I am.
 I’m so much more than my battles—I’m a husband, a daddy, a missionary, an author, a hiker, a pizza-lover, and more.
 Primarily, I am no longer a slave to sin, but a child of God.
 That is my utmost identity (Romans 6:6).

 LET US THROW IT OFF

-Labels only reinforce the old man and makes him harder to resist.
-How long can a person who calls themselves a gay Christian continue to deny that temptation to act gay if he keeps calling himself that?
+Labels only reinforce the old man and make him harder to resist.
+How long can a person who calls himself a gay Christian continue to deny that temptation and act out on it?
 How long can someone say they have SSA without it becoming a self-fulfilling prophecy?